Skip to main content

 The AI Profile editor groups the most common profile settings into five cards at the top of the page:

-- Interactions — title behavior, welcome/initial prompt behavior, prompt subject, chat mode, and per-profile user memory
+• Interactions — title behavior, welcome/initial prompt behavior, chat mode, and per-profile user memory.
+Prompt subject appears only for Template generated prompt profiles.

-Profile-source AI Templates now follow the same top-level card grouping:
+Profile-source AI Templates use the same top-level card grouping:

-- Interactions — title behavior, welcome message, prompt subject, chat mode, and per-template user memory
+• Interactions — title behavior, welcome message, chat mode, and per-template user memory.
+Prompt subject appears only for Template generated prompt profile-source templates.

 Additional advanced sections such as capabilities, response handling, analytics, documents, and post-session processing continue to appear below these cards in their existing sections.